vanilla-plus/upm-dev-env/Packages/Vanilla Collection/README.md

-# Vanilla Package Template
+# JNode

-Vanilla Package Template is part of the Vanilla For Unity SDK.
+JNode is part of the Vanilla UPM SDK.

-Vanilla Package Template is a template for Vanilla Unity SDK packages.
+JNode offers extra support for C# data classes constructed from Json, especially those intended to represent catalogues.

 ---